Wisdom is a State of the Soul

 Orphism and the Afterlife

-In addition to the Homeric conception of the soul and human psychology, we can see another strand of Greek thinking in Orphism and its related form in Pythagoras and others.
-This strand of thinking was a minority position, but it became influential in philosophy.
+In addition to the Homeric conception of the soul and human psychology, we can see another strand of Greek thinking in Orphism and its related form in the thought of Pythagoras and others.
+This strand was a minority position, but it became influential in philosophy.

 Orphic Gold Leaf, from the 4th century BCE.
 British Museum 3155